 (3) Nipple Cream

-You cannot live without this!
+You cannot live without the third most important item on our top 10 breastfeeding essentials list!
 Let me stress this again YOU CANNOT LIVE WITHOUT NIPPLE CREAM if you are breastfeeding.
 This is a must.
 Your nipples will be soooo sore after each time your baby feeds.
 This is true for most nursing mother – I sure was.
 My baby was (and is) on my breasts all the time and some times he can be very aggressive and other times quite gentle but every time at the end of the day my nipples do hurt.
 Especially in the first 3 months.
-After that I think your nipples get used to it or something.
+After that, I think your nipples get used to it or something.

 (4) Breast Pump & Milk Storage Bags

-Every woman who breast feeds knows that the secret is to have a great breast pump to hand.
+Every woman who breastfeeds knows that the secret is to have a great breast pump to hand.
+No list of breastfeeding essentials will be complete without a breast pump.
 I use the Nuby Natural Touch Electric Breast Pump and don’t really have much to complain about to be honest.
 A similar one would be the Medela Breast Pump for my US followers – I have read and listened to a lot of mummy bloggers and this seems to be quite a favourite amongst them.

 Helps to relieve pain and early signs of mastitis